kimbo-slicee/Angular-Course/README.md

 ### Template Reference Variable
 A template reference variable is a variable which stores a reference to a DOM element Component or Directive on which it is used
-### ViewChild decorator in Angular
+### @ViewChild decorator in Angular
-The @ViewChild decorator is used to query and obtain a reference to DOM elements within a component.
-It returns the first matching element.
+The @ViewChild decorator is used to query and obtain a reference to DOM elements within a component.It returns the first matching element.
 The main difference between @ViewChild and template reference variables is that @ViewChild receive the reference of the element when the class loaded for the first time.
 In the case of template references, we must use an event to receive the ref element.<br>